Slavery and Human Trafficking Annual Statement, Financial Year 1 January - 31 December, 2017

 For the financial year covered by this statement, the firm did not identify any incidence or significant risk of slavery in its business or supply chains.
 But it is fully recognised that this task requires constant vigilance.

 In accordance with the firm’s Policy, relevant staff in Human Resources, Facilities Management, IT, Finance, Marketing and Administration have received appropriate training and awareness-raising on the global and UK challenges posed by slavery, the requirements of the Act, the firm’s Policy and the implementation of the due diligence procedures.
 Discussions held during the training were taken into account in the development and improved implementation of the Policy.
 All staff have been briefed on the main requirements of the Policy.

 We have assessed the firm’s performance over the financial year covered by this statement against the key performance indicators defined in the Policy as follows:

 a) The firm’s recruitment, employment and internal policies remain in full compliance with all applicable laws and regulations.

 - This was fully achieved.

-b) All suppliers sign the firm’s Supplier Code of Conduct or their terms of engagement are amended accordingly.
+b) All new suppliers sign the firm’s Supplier Code of Conduct.

-- All of our suppliers signed the Code or had their terms of engagement amended.
+- All of our new suppliers signed the Code.

 c) All suppliers respond satisfactorily to the firm’s request for a statement on their actions to prevent slavery and any concerns are satisfactorily and promptly resolved.